Flaque/quirk/README.md

 Quirk's goal is to be both inviting and focused.
 It should be _really_ easy to enter in a thought; people frequently enter these in public settings and need to do it fairly quickly.
 It also should not cause any increased frustration.

-## Design Logic

-Quirk is built with two main goals in mind:

-- Don't be bloated
-- Don't be evil

 ### Don't be bloated